Rogate

 Rogate is a village and civil parish in the Chichester district of West Sussex, England, in the Western Rother valley.
 The village is on the A272 road 5.6 mi west of Midhurst and 5 mi east of Petersfield, Hampshire.
-The civil parish includes the villages of Rogate and Rake and the hamlets of Haben, Fyning, Hill Brow, Langley, Durford, Wenham, Durleighmarsh and Terwick Common.
+The civil parish includes the villages of Rogate and part of Rake and the hamlets of Haben, Fyning, Hill Brow, Langley, Durford, Wenham, Durleighmarsh and Terwick Common.